 by Pastor Tim Burt

-Today and tomorrow I want to write to anyone who is smart and perceptive enough to understand that there are those who are older than you, who have been where you are headed in life, and have great insight and wisdom to help you navigate life—IF you will tap into them.
-This might include your parents, mentors, or those you’ve simply observed as bearing great fruit in their life in various areas from parenting, to finance, to the practical day-to-day projects or goals you desire to accomplish.
-They have something powerful to offer you that can save you from heartbreak and unnecessary pitfalls and trials—IF you can get past your pride and ask them.
+Today and tomorrow I want to write to anyone who is smart and perceptive enough to understand that there are those who are older than you, who have been where you are headed in life.
+They have great insight and wisdom to share to help you navigate life—IF you will tap into them.
+This might include your parents, mentors, or those you’ve simply observed as bearing great fruit in their life.
+You find wisdom in various areas such as parenting and finance, to the practical day-to-day projects or goals you desire to accomplish.
+They have something powerful to offer you that can save you from unnecessary pitfalls, trials, and heartbreak—IF you can get past your pride and ask them.

 Some might be better than others in communicating the wisdom they’ve gained, but you’ll learn who those are.
 And even if they aren’t the best in their communication style, they can be a valuable resource to you if you’ll pull from them.
-And learn and know this truth: the older they get, the more they want to download the wisdom they have to you, about God, family, life, and all the things wisdom could be gained in!
-Taking them to coffee with your thought-out list of questions, will often be some of the best money and time spent that you’ve ever experienced.
+If you do, be sure to learn and know this truth: the older they get, the more they want to download the wisdom they have for you!
+They have wisdom about God, family, life, and all the things wisdom could be gained in!
+Taking them to coffee with your thought-out list of questions will often be some of the best money and time spent that you’ve ever experienced.
 And because you’re hungry enough to want to learn, you will have favor with them, and they will want to help you.
 By the grace of God, my life has always overflowed with these kinds of people.
 The nuggets of wisdom they’ve downloaded to me have helped me avoid countless pitfalls and made my life so much richer.

 Renee and I are presently living in this experience now more than ever.
-We have four married children in their 30’s—all with their own children.
+We have four married children in their 30’s and 40’s—all with their own children.
 They look for insight and wisdom.
 I have younger business friends who often look for insight and wisdom because of my past business experiences.
-We retired from 35 years of pastoring last year, and in our current ministry, we are doing mission work around the world, preaching and teaching in churches, and helping younger senior pastors think through goals, objectives and decisions they are making for the future of their churches.
-This is an ongoing part of our life and we think those that who are humble enough to seek that wisdom are those that will experience the most success with joy, in their years to come.
+We retired from 35 years of pastoring last year, and in our current ministry, we are doing mission work around the world, preaching and teaching in churches, and helping younger senior pastors think through goals, objectives, and decisions they are making for the future of their churches.
+This is an ongoing part of our life and we think that those who are humble enough to seek wisdom are those that will experience the most success with joy, in their years to come.

 Every single one of us should eagerly desire wisdom!
 God’s word cries out to us to seek it!
 Proverbs 4:7 (NIV) says, “Wisdom is supreme; therefore get wisdom.
 Though it cost all you have, get understanding.”

 Wisdom is all around you.
-Measure the lives and fruit of those who have traveled the road you are going to take beginning with your parents and those God has placed in your life.
+Measure the lives and fruit of those who have traveled the road you are going to take, beginning with your parents and those God has placed in your life.
 If they have great fruit, then you can know that there are many things you can learn from them.
 And you can know that the older they get, the more they desire to impart their knowledge and wisdom to you!
 Remember that experience is a great part of wisdom and their years past have provided that for them to share with you!
-More tomorrow.
+I’ll share more next time.